oscarhealth/graphql-mock-factory/README.md

 - Focus on the use case of generating precise mock data in tests.
 - Make it completely obvious how to write a mock function.
-- Deep merge mock values, objects and lists in a completely unambiguous manner.
+- Deep merge mocked objects and lists in an unambiguous manner.
 - Provide helpful validations and error messages.
 - Encourage teams to write and share sensible mock functions.